evanw/node-source-map-support/README.md

     npm install source-map-support

 Source maps can be generated using libraries such as [source-map-index-generator](https://github.com/twolfson/source-map-index-generator).
-Once you have a valid source map, insert the following two lines at the top of your compiled code:
+Once you have a valid source map, insert the following line at the top of your compiled code:

+    require('source-map-support').install();

+And place a source mapping comment somewhere in the file (usually done automatically or with an option by your transpiler):

     //# sourceMappingURL=path/to/source.map

-    require('source-map-support').install();
+If multiple sourceMappingURL comments exist in one file, the last sourceMappingURL comment will be respected (e.g. if a file mentions the comment in code, or went through multiple transpilers).
 The path should either be absolute or relative to the compiled file.

 It is also possible to to install the source map support directly by